 Federal regulations that apply to locatable mineral entry activities impose reasonable control to prevent undue or unnecessary degradation, but not to prevent, or unduly hinder, mineral entry activities (43 FR 3809).
 Federal surface management regulations recognize three levels of operation with increasing requirements.
-These levels of operation and their requirements are: 1) Casual use by operator who does negligible disturbance and doe not use mechanized earthmoving equipment (43 CFR 3809.1-2).
+These levels of operation and their requirements are: 1) Casual use by operator who does negligible disturbance and does not use mechanized earthmoving equipment (43 CFR 3809.1-2).
 No notice or plan is required and the operator does not need to contact the administering agency before proceeding with mineral entry activities; 2) Surface alteration of 5 ac (1.67 ha) or fewer during any calendar year (43 CFR 3809.1-2).
 A written notice must be submitted to the administering agency 15 days prior to starting operations; this notice must describe the operation, location, and access, and must contain a statement that the lands will be reclaimed to standards specified in the regulations, but no notice of approval is required before proceeding; 3) Surface disturbance of more than 5 ac (1.67 ha), or if operations are proposed in designated Wild and Scenic River Areas, Areas of Critical Environmental Concern, or off-road vehicle closed areas (43 CFR 3809.1-3).
 A plan of operation must be submitted to the administering agency describing the entire operation, equipment to be used, location of access, support facilities, drill sites, measures to prevent undue degradation, and a reclamation plan.
 The administering agency must approve the plan before the operation may proceed.

-Mining operations previously or current proposed have followed the last process with plans of operation filed with the Carson City Field Office of the BLM.
-The 1999 proposal was evaluated in an Environmental Assessment (EA) (BLM 1999).
-Although the decision record for the 1999 EA stipulated that all populations of all buckwheat species (Eriogonum diatomaceum had not been formally described at the time) were to be avoided and areas to be avoided were to be identified with flagging or fencing, an estimated 500 plants may have been lost without mitigation being required (BLM 2003, p.
+Earlier mining operations and recent proposals have followed the last process with plans of operation filed with the Carson City Field Office of the BLM.
+The 1999 proposal was evaluated in an EA (BLM 1999).
+Although the decision record for the 1999 EA stipulated that all populations of all buckwheat species (Eriogonum diatomaceum had not been formally described at the time) were to be avoided and areas to be avoided were to be identified with flagging or fencing, an estimated 530 plants may have been lost without mitigation being required (BLM 2003, p.
 6).
-Two Plans of Operation have been filed since then with the BLM on claims within which lies much of the largest known occurrence of the species (W.H.
+Two Notices of Operation have been filed since then with the BLM on claims within which lies much of the largest known occurrence of the species (W.H.
 Byrd Minerals, Inc., 2003a, b).
 The BLM notified the applicant of the status of the plant species (BLM 2003, p.
-6), and requested that the applicant to relocate their mining operation to diatomaceous earth deposits outside of the Churchill Narrow buckwheat habitat to avoid unnecessary and undue habitat degradation (BLM 2003, p.
+6) and requested that the applicant relocate their mining operation to diatomaceous earth deposits outside of E. diatomaceum habitat to avoid unnecessary and undue habitat degradation (BLM 2003, p.
 7).
-Both of the current notices of operation provide a reclamation plan; the applicant has indicated that the proposed operations will cause no undue degradation based on the 1999 EA, which prepared for a different but similar action in the same area (W.H.
-Byrd Minerals, Inc. 2003a,b,c).
+Both of the notices of operation provide a reclamation plan; the applicant has indicated that the proposed operations will cause no undue degradation based on the 1999 EA, which was prepared for a different but similar action in the same area (W.H.
+Byrd Minerals, Inc. 2003a, b, c).
+After exploratory activities in nearby areas, the application was withdrawn and mineral development affecting the Churchill Narrows no longer appears imminent (Erbes 2008).